 Since their emergence, OMCGs in their respective chapters or local branches are increasingly independent.
 They developed strip, military-inspired hierarchies and fostered ‘outlaw’ cultures involving violence, recklessness, camaraderie and loyalty.

 Over three quarters of OMCG members have criminal records.
-Most of the criminal activity is ‘lifestyle crime’ including fighting, traffic violations, drug possession and disorderly conduct.
+However, most of the criminal activity is ‘lifestyle crime’.
+This includes fighting, traffic violations, drug possession and disorderly conduct.

 The growing rift between senior and junior members

 Older, more traditional OMCG members often seek to preserve the original outlaw values and practices of OMCGs.
-The young members and new members sometimes use OMCG membership to obtain status and money and sometimes will engage in higher-level criminal enterprises, according to the AIC.
+The young members and new members sometimes use OMCG membership to obtain status and money.
+Sometimes they will engage in higher-level criminal enterprises, according to the AIC.

 A study in 2017 noted the emergence of “Nike Bikies”.
 These are younger members attracted to OMCGs for status and money rather than freedom, love of motorcycles and camaraderie (Lauchs 2017).